Moses Elias Levy: Reform advocate

 Levy's agenda for reform also included the gradual abolition of slavery and he frequently expounded the subject in England.
 His pamphlet A Plan for the Abolition of Slavery, Consistently with the Interests of All Parties Concerned (1828) was praised for addressing pragmatic issues that other abolitionists avoided.
 Despite the publication's anonymity Levy's authorship was well known in reform circles.
 His anti-slavery philosophy evolved from his background as a sugar planter in the New World—practical experience that few abolitionists could equal.
-From his perspective immediate emancipation would be calamitous since blacks were not only psychologically injured by slavery but were also hampered by illiteracy.
-Consequently, Levy—an actual slave-owner in Florida—advocated universal education for slave children, a system that would stress reading, writing, and science fundamentals as well as farming skills.
-Freedom would be awarded at the age of twenty-one and each family would be given land for cultivation.
+From his perspective immediate emancipation would be calamitous, since blacks were not only psychologically injured by slavery but were also hampered by illiteracy.
+Consequently, Levy—an actual slave-owner in Florida—advocated for universal education for slave children, a system that would stress reading, writing, and science fundamentals as well as farming skills.
+Freedom would be awarded at the age of 21, and each family would be given land for cultivation.
 Levy envisaged a "united association" of philanthropic businesses that would put his tenets into practice.

-Despite Levy's rather utopian outlook his ideas received wide recognition.
+Despite Levy's rather utopian outlook, his ideas received wide recognition.
 The London Literary Chronicle recommended his anti-slavery pamphlet "to the serious attention of the legislature and the public" (cited in The World, 20 August 1828); The World devoted a lengthy column to the treatise, in which the author's 'great benevolence of soul, and deep and enlightened piety' (ibid., 9 July 1828) were particularly stressed; and a new anti-slavery society, organized at Salvador House, Bishopsgate, London, took up Levy's far-ranging abolitionist creed.

 Levy chaired a series of impassioned and much publicized "public meetings of the Jews" held at the City of London Tavern.
 These meetings condemned Jewish persecution in Russia—then one of Britain's prime military allies.
 He was a prolific writer, contributing articles and letters to the newspapers almost daily.
 His Letters Concerning the Present Condition of the Jews, being a Correspondence between Mr. Forster and Mr. Levy(1829) was published in London with an evangelical co-author, John Forster of Southend.
 Levy can be seen as a Jewish social activist without parallel in early nineteenth-century Britain.
 His outsider status allowed for a certain freedom of action, but his transnational standing also marginalized his contributions after he returned to the United States in the summer of 1828.
 Full recognition has only been recently accorded to him by historians.